Roadmap: Getting Started on Frontera

 Frontera is a leadership-class system, so its prospective users are already likely to have a high degree of familiarity and experience with HPC and parallel computing.
 The pace of this presentation is meant to be relatively brisk, for that reason.

 With that being understood, there are no formal prerequisites for this Virtual Workshop topic.
-The following forms of preparation are recommended:
+A working knowledge of Linux is recommended; if you need more preparation in Linux, try working through the Linux roadmap first.

 Requirements